asifkd012020/open-itg-aws_runbooks/SERVICE_REQUEST_PROCESS.md

 **Last Update:** *01/04/2021*

 ## Requirements
-There are core / baseline requirements that need to be satisfied for a service to be used.
+This section aims to provide detailed information relate to the core / baseline security requirements that need to be satisfied for a new service to be introduced.
+These requirements may or may not be applicable to all services and some services may require specialized controls.

 ### Public Access
 ### Encryption
 ### Identity & Access